Mission Essential

 Mission Essential (formerly Mission Essential Personnel or MEP) is a government contractor primarily serving intelligence and military clients.
-It is one of the leading providers of translators and interpreters to the US government.
-The company is based in New Albany, Ohio, with a significant office in Herndon, Virginia.
+It is a provider of translators and interpreters to the US government.
+The company is based in New Albany, Ohio, with an office in Herndon, Virginia.

 Services

-Mission Essential's goal is to deliver operational solutions for high-consequence missions to defense, diplomatic, intelligence community and law enforcement customers, as well as multinationals and friendly foreign governments.
+Mission Essential's goal is to operate missions regarded as "high-consequence" to defense, diplomatic, intelligence community and law enforcement customers, and multinationals and foreign governments.

-The company helps customers combat terrorism, transnational crime, natural disasters, and other hazards to global security.
+The company tries to combat terrorism, transnational crime, natural disasters, and other hazards.

 Its three tranches of service are: Intelligence & Insight (such as All-Source Analysis and ISR operations), Development & Capacity Building (such as counter-narcotics and cultural advisory), and Readiness & Resilience (including emergency management, training, and continuity of operations).

-Due to the confidential nature of its work, Mission Essential does not highlight all of its accomplishments or clients.
+Mission Essential is of confidential work.

 Intelligence and insight

 In August 2010, the U.S. Army named Mission Essential as a winner of a five-year, Indefinite Delivery/Indefinite Quantity Intelligence Support Services contract, with a ceiling of $492 million.
 In September 2010, Mission Essential won a spot on the multimillion-dollar Intelligence Support Services – Afghanistan (ISS-A) contract vehicle providing MULTI-INT operations in support of CENTCOM.

 The company won three task orders on ISS-A providing MULTI-INT operations support in March 2012 and another in September 2013.

 Mission Essential has also won work with the Defense Intelligence Agency on the Solutions for Intelligence Analysis (SIA) II vehicle.

 Intelligence analyst Marisa Freese, who joined the company after her time serving in the military, said, "Mission Essential gives me an opportunity to continue working in the Intelligence Community.
 The work is really important.
 Everything we do is to protect our nation's security."